-In BB the Regional Safeguarding Panel are mandated persons and as such is required under the Children First Act 2015 to report any concern that meets or exceeds the threshold for reporting under the legislation.
-Where the Regional Safeguarding Panel has a concern that meets or exceeds the threshold for reporting under the legislation they shall make a joint report to Tusla indicating that it is a mandated report.
-Where the Regional Safeguarding Panel has a concern that they believe does not reach the threshold for a mandated report, they should consider whether the concerns meets reasonable grounds for concern and if it meets the reasonable grounds for concern, a designated member of the Regional Safeguarding Panel shall report to Tusla.
+In BB some members of the Regional Safeguarding Panel are mandated persons and as such is required under the Children First Act 2015 to report any concern that meets or exceeds the threshold for reporting under the legislation.
+Where the Regional Safeguarding Panel has a concern that meets or exceeds the threshold for reporting under the legislation they shall make a joint report to Tusla indicating that it is a mandated report when completing the Child Protection and Welfare Report form on the Tusla portal.
+Where the Regional Safeguarding Panel has a concern that they believe does not reach the threshold for a mandated report, they should consider whether the concern meets reasonable grounds for concern and if it meets the reasonable grounds for concern, a designated member of the Regional Safeguarding Panel shall report to Tusla.

 Under the Children First Act 2015 there is also a statutory requirement for mandated persons to assist Tusla in the assessment of risk of mandated reports, where requested to do so.
 Where such a request is received, the mandated person must provide such assistance as is required.
-Tusla accepts the time limitations and pressures on other professional and will use mandated assisting only when necessary and only to the extent needed by each specific case.
+Tusla accepts the time limitations and pressures on other professionals and will use mandated assisting only when necessary and only to the extent needed by each specific case.

 Whilst a number of leaders within BB would be mandated persons in their professional capacity, the legal obligation to report under the Children First Act 2015 only applies to information that they acquire in the course of their professional work or employment and does not apply to information they acquire outside of their professional capacity or information given to them on the basis of the personal relationship.
-Therefore they are not mandated persons in their capacity as leaders within BB.
+The only exception to this are members of the Garda Siochana and members of the clergy as they are mandated both within their professional and their personal capacities.
+Other leaders who are mandated persons in their professional capacity are not mandated persons in their capacity as leaders within BB.